yafeng/trypsin/README.md

 1. Copy your fasta file and this script to same folder.
 2. Open a command terminal and cd to this folder.
-3. Type python trypsin.py input output n
+3. Type: python trypsin.py --input input_filename --output output_filename --miss 1

 Three arguments are: